 The #3 Fred Gurley still pulls guests around Disneyland in a regular basis.

-This photo appears to be an advertisement, but we have not yet found the original ad.
-It’s assumed to be an ad, as the guests are on the wrong side of the tracks at Main Street Station.
-What’s odd about this photo, is that it’s clearly the #3 Fred Gurley engine – but the nameplate on the cab says “Ernest S. Marsh”.
+This photo appeared in a Summer 1959 Los Angeles Times Sunday insert, touting all the new features added to Disneyland in 1959.
+However, the guests are on the wrong side of the tracks at Main Street Station.
+And the real oddity about this photo is that it’s clearly the #3 Fred Gurley engine – but the nameplate on the cab says “Ernest S. Marsh”.